In This Section:

 - A combined GRE score of 290 (new scale) or better with a 3.7 on the writing assessment; or MAT score of 380.

 A student may take no more than 6 semester hours of graduate credit until the Graduate Record Examination (GRE), or the Miller Analogies Test (MAT) has been successfully completed.

-- Competency in a subject area must be demonstrated by all initial teacher licensure candidates by passing a Praxis II content area exam within the first 6 hours of the program.
+- Competency in a subject area must be demonstrated by all initial teacher licensure candidates by passing a Praxis II content area exam within SIX MONTHS of the program.

 - MAT candidates student teach after all of their course requirements are satisfied.